-The apostles had anticipated government positions during their entire time with the Jesus because they believed he was the Messiah / Christ, the promised son of God / ruler.
+The apostles knew exactly what that nation – as in brotherhood – would be.
+They had anticipated government positions during their entire time with the Jesus because, after all, they had worked hard for his elevation to sit on the throne of David as the Messiah / Christ, the promised son of God / ruler.

 The apostles’ eager anticipation for appointments to leadership in the kingdom reflects their awareness of exactly what had been put into play.

 “therefore…they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?

 The problem was that they were still focused on Israel’s political and physical condition rather than God’s spiritual calling for all the nations of the world.

 And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.